 Warning When Туре Fresh water level low With pump turned on and fresh water level low (less than 25% full) Only available when an on-board tank is fitted.
 Message on screen and 60 second audible beep Waste water level full With pump turned on and waste water level full.
-Only available when an on-board tank is fitted Message on screen and 60 second audible beep With control panel power on and leisure battery selected (as active battery) and the voltage level falls below 10V Message on screen and 60 second audible beep Leisure battery voltage low With control panel power on and leisure battery selected (as active battery) and the voltage level is below 9VMessage on screen and 60 second aud beep.
-If no action taken after 30 second then the system will switch the power of prevent severe discharge of the battery Note: This is an emergency cut off level to protect the battery from damage.
-You should not rely on this cut off level during normal ope manage your power consumption to a discharge level of 11.5V or a This cut off only applies to power drawn from the battery by the leisu equipment that is controlled by the control panel power switch; it will protect the battery from discharge by permanently connected equipment of the battery from discharge by permanently connected equipment.
+Only available when an on-board tank is fitted Message on screen and 60 second audible beep with control panel power on and leisure battery selected (as active battery) and the voltage level falls below 10V Message on screen and 60 second audible beep Leisure battery voltage low With control panel power on and leisure battery selected (as active battery) and the voltage level is below 9 Message on screen and 60 second audible beep.
+If no action taken after 30 seconds then the system will switch the power off to prevent severe discharge of the battery damage.
+You should not rely on this manage your power consumption to cut off only applies to power drawn evel to protect the battery from severe cut off level during normal operation, but o a discharge level of 11.5V or above.
+This from the battery by the leisure equipment el power switch; it will not protect the ntly connected equipment.
 Leisure battery voltage high With control panel power on or off and leisure battery is selected (as active battery) and the voltage level rises above 15V Message on screen and repeated beeps from the control panel.
 The power is automatically turned off.
 The beeping will not stop until the fault is cleared.

-Vehicle battery warnings If the vehicle battery is selected instead of the leisure battery, then similar warnings to those described above are applied to the vehicle battery.
+Warning When Туре Vehicle battery warnings If the vehicle battery is selected instead of the leisure battery, then similar warnings to those described above are applied to the vehicle battery.
 The vehicle battery low warning level is 10.9V Engine running When the engine is started the system power will be turned off Message on screen stating 'engine running'.
-Step extended Step extended and engine started Message on screen and warning buzzer Step jammed or obstructed

-Warning When Туре Mains lead (hook-up cable) still connected / plugged in When the engine is started and the mains cable is still plugged in and the charger is switched on Message on screen and repeated beeps from the control panel.
-The beeping will not stop until the hook-up lead is removed.
-Heating system When set to control the heating system, the EC800 control panel will show related heating system warnings, which will include the error number and error description Message on screen and 60 second audible beep.
+Step extended Step extended and engine started Message on screen and warning buzzer Step jammed or obstructed Step extended Step extended and engine started Message on screen and warning buzzer Step jammed or obstructed Heating system When set to control the heating system, the EC800 control panel will show related heating system warnings, which will include the error number and error description Message on screen and 60 second audible beep.
 Additional descriptive information is available when using the Swift Command App.
 Refrigerator / Fridge Freezer When set to control the refrigerator, the EC800 control panel will show related warnings which will include the error number and error description Message on screen and 60 second audible beep.
 Additional descriptive information is available when using the Swift Command App.

-3 System Technical Information
+3. System Technical Information

 The following section provides further technical information relating to the electrical system.
-You can also access the supporting technical manual from www.sargentltd.co.uk time the vehicle is connected to the mains supply (see section 2.3)
+You can also access the supporting technical manual from www.sargentltd.co.uk